 7 Time Management Tips by Dr. Michael Dean “ClarinetMike”

-1. Get a Plan, Man!
-Get some kind of plan and DO IT!
+1. Get a Plan!
+Make some kind of schedule or time plan and DO IT!
 I have found that having a plan and following it (even if it’s a so-so plan) results in great success.
 Don’t wait until you have the “perfect plan” to start.

 3. Hey, How’s It Going?
 Handle texts, email, Facebook messages, regular mail, etc. only once.
 Read/act on it now or later (not both!).
 However, ALL messages should be answered within 24 hours.

-4. Thanks So Much, but I Have To Go… Learn how to quickly (and courteously) get rid of unexpected visitors when they call or drop by your office/practice room to just “chat.”
+4. Thanks So Much, but I Have To Go….
+Learn how to quickly (and courteously) get rid of pesky unexpected visitors when they call or drop by your office/practice room to just “chat.”

 5. Help!
-I Need Somebody.
 Recruit help.
 You do not have to do every chore yourself.
 You could give the pesky unexpected visitor a job to do for you!

-6. I Can Resist Anything Except Temptation.
+6. STOP!
 Television and the internet are your enemies, at least as far as time is concerned.
 Now, a new enemy is here: the Smartphone.
-FYI, you don’t have to check Twitter every few minutes to see if your college football team has a new head coach.
+FYI, you don’t have to check Twitter every few minutes to see who your baseball team may draft.